Denver, CO | Card Game Design | speakinginbytes.com

 “Design Pickle lets me take my passion to the next level.”

-During the day, Patrick Rauland helps people understand business, product management, and e-commerce.
+During the day, Patrick Rauland helps people understand the business, product management, and e-commerce.
 But simply advising isn’t enough: he wanted to challenge himself and create a whole new product.
 Enter Fry Thief: A Game About Poor Life Choices.

 Fry Thief is a light-hearted 2-player card game about stealing & managing resources (read: fries).
 You want to “eat” as many fries as possible, and score chances to “dunk” them in “ketchup” for bonus points.